 In Sydney, the most popular types of swimming pools can be addressed under three categories: Family pools, Lap pools and Plunge pools.
 This article discusses the benefits, popular features and trends for each of these types of swimming pools.

 Plunge Pools are comparatively smaller at typically 3 x 2 metres, yet appear bigger and deeper than most spas.

 Benefits: smaller footprint, smaller water volume, efficiency, visual appeal.
 Plunge pools are very popular as a landscape feature and are incorporated into landscaped and/or entertaining areas for family and friends.
 Popular in the inner city suburbs like Bondi, Neutral Bay, Glebe and Paddington where the block size is limited.

 Popular features in plunge pools are edge seating/steps, waterfalls, glass wall waterfalls, blade edges, wet edges.

 Trends; Many buyers are looking at plunge pools to enhance their small backyards and incorporate them in and around their alfresco areas.

 A pool measuring 8 x 4m can be considered a family pool.
 Family pools are defined by their size and multiple purposes.
 Primarily recreational, angular, round or oval, a family pool can dramatically improve your family life and inject F-U-N back into the way you spend time with your children and relatives.

 Benefits: A lot of families report that having a pool keeps the kids active, social and safe at home.
 Also good for entertaining, exercising, a quiet relaxing dip or just general swimming and splashing.

-Popular features include; gentle sloped entry into water, spas with spillovers, steps at either end, straight walls for doing laps, gutter return edges (like Olympic pools have), slides, blade edges, wet edges.
+Popular features include; gentle sloped entry into the water, spas with spillovers, steps at either end, straight walls for doing laps, gutter return edges (like Olympic pools), slides, blade edges, wet edges.